gustin/subview/README.markdown

 # subView

-A next-gen template engine -- cause mixing ruby codes and semantic html (ehem erb) SUCKS!!
+A next-gen template engine -- cause mixing ruby code and semantic html (via erb) SUCKS!!

 erb was created in 1999, a 20th century technology.